It is the inflammation of the peritoneum, the thin layer of tissue that covers the inside of your abdomen and most of your organs.

 The abdominal cavity contains the main parts of the intestine, such as the stomach and intestines.
-It also contains other organs such as the liver and kidneys.
+It also has other organs such as the liver and kidneys.

 The peritoneum covers the abdominal wall but also forms folds that go inward.
 When folded, the peritoneum is woven between the abdominal organs, providing a membrane that protects and stabilizes the organs in the abdomen.

-The folds of the peritoneum also contain blood and nervous supplies.
+The folds of the peritoneum also contain blood and nerve supplies.
 These vessels can be seen running through the membrane that secures the intestines.

 What causes Peritonitis?

-There are two types of peritonitis.
-Spontaneous bacterial peritonitis (SBP) or spontaneous primary peritonitis, an infection that develops in the peritoneum, is the result of an infection of the fluid in the cavity.
+There are two types of Peritonitis.
+Spontaneous bacterial Peritonitis (SBP) or spontaneous primary Peritonitis, an infection that develops in the peritoneum, results from an infection of the fluid in the cavity.
 Kidney or liver failure can cause this condition.

-Both types of peritonitis are life threatening.
-The death rate from peritonitis depends on many factors, but it can be as high as 40% in those who also have cirrhosis .
-Up to 10% can die of secondary peritonitis.
+Both types of Peritonitis are life-threatening.
+The death rate from Peritonitis depends on many factors, but it can be as high as 40% in cirrhosis patients.
+Up to 10% can die of secondary Peritonitis.

-The following common conditions and causes can lead to peritonitis:
+The following standard conditions and causes can lead to Peritonitis:

 - A wound or abdominal injury.